Complimentary Public Relations Guide

 Say hello to public relations.

-Public relations (PR) is how a company communicates and builds relationships with people.
+Public relations (PR) is how the company communicates and builds relationships with people.
 It’s how a company markets its brand.
 Communication is how business brands send information, which is similar to branding.
 The only difference between PR and branding is that PR is more focused on communication, reputation, and bringing awareness to who they are, rather than relying exclusively on visual elements, such as logos designs.
 It’s sending a positive message to people about who you are.

 And of course, it’s about more than posting something on social media!
 Much much more is involved in public relations.